*This post about financial planning for nurses contains affiliate links. You can find my disclosure page here.

 Additional Recommend Reading:

-The last thing any busy, hard-working nurse wants to think about is how to pay off student loan debt from nursing school.
+The last thing any busy, hard-working adult wants to think about is how to pay off their student loan debt.
 Unfortunately, you can’t wish it away no matter how hard you try.
 (Trust me, I’ve tried!)

 Becoming a mom changed my financial priorities.

 After I became a mother I realized that I needed to get smarter about where my hard-earned money was going.
 My nursing school debt needed to go.
-Years of making the minimum payment just wasn’t going to cut it anymore.
+Years of making the minimum payment weren’t going to cut it anymore.

 So I did everything I could think of to motivate myself to get rid of the almost $30,000 in student loan debt that I had.
 I began by listening to financial podcasts specifically focused on paying off debt.
 Then I took everything I had learned from those podcasts and formed my own simple yet aggressive payment plan.